-Democrats make legal push for all Russia probe evidence, Trump calls Mueller report 'crazy'
+Democrats make legal bid for all Russia probe evidence, Trump calls Mueller report 'crazy'

 Nadler told reporters on Thursday that Mueller probably wrote the report with the intent of providing Congress a road map for future action against the president, but the Democratic congressman said it was too early to talk about impeachment.

+Another Democratic lawmaker, Representative Steve Cohen, suggested that the House could censure Trump’s “illegal and immoral” conduct rather than impeach him.

+Short of attempting impeachment, Democratic lawmakers can use the details of Mueller’s report to fuel other inquiries already underway by congressional committees.

-Only two U.S. presidents have been impeached: Bill Clinton on charges of perjury and obstruction of justice in 1998 and Andrew Johnson in 1868 for firing his secretary of war in the tumultuous aftermath of the American Civil War.
+Only two U.S. presidents have been impeached: Bill Clinton on charges of perjury and obstruction of justice in 1998 and Andrew Johnson in 1868 after firing his secretary of war in the tumultuous aftermath of the American Civil War.
 Both were acquitted by the Senate and stayed in office.

 In 1974, a House committee approved articles of impeachment against President Richard Nixon over the Watergate scandal but he resigned before the full House voted on impeachment.

-House Judiciary Democrat Steve Cohen suggested on Thursday that the House could censure Trump rather than impeach him.

-“Trump has committed impeachable offenses however the Republican majority Senate won’t convict, evidence and facts be damned.
-The House however can censure Trumps’ illegal and immoral conduct and not let his unpresidential and horrific conduct go unchecked and unchallenged,” he wrote.

-Reporting by David Morgan and Doina Chiacu; Additional reporting by Karen Freifeld, Nathan Layne, Sarah N. Lynch and Andy Sullivan; Writing by Alistair Bell; Editing by Chizu Nomiyama and Grant McCool
+Reporting by David Morgan and Doina Chiacu; Additional reporting by Karen Freifeld, Nathan Layne, Sarah N. Lynch and Andy Sullivan; Writing by Alistair Bell; Editing by Grant McCool